Wildfire Prevention: Preparing Your Property

-More than 100,000 wildfires occur each year in the United States, according to the National Interagency Fire Center.
+More than 100,000 wildfires occur each year in the United States, according to the National Oceanic and Atmospheric Administration.
 Some are due to natural causes, such as lightning strikes, while others are accidentally — or, sadly, intentionally — caused by human beings.
 Regardless of their origins, these fires destroy an average of 4.2 million acres annually.

 Most of these fires burn west of the Missouri River, in and around the Rocky Mountains and in the desert Southwest.
 These places are known for their startling natural beauty and their attractiveness to those seeking homes near wilderness areas.
 They also are known for high summer temperatures, low humidity levels and, particularly in recent years, parching drought.
 With tinder-dry vegetation and increasingly thick woodland growth due to decades of fire suppression, these regions tend to be ground zero for wildfires.

 With increasing numbers of people living in the wildland-urban interface, where homes lie near and within wild areas, the risk also has increased dramatically for destruction of property during wildfire season.
 What can homeowners do to mitigate that risk?

 Last week, we offered some tips on how to build or retrofit your home to be fire-resistant.
 Here, we’d like to offer some additional tips addressing what you can do to prepare your property for a wildfire and add extra lines of defense.